bign8/bign8.github.io/index.md

 # About Nathan J. Woods

 <p class="lead">
 	I am a full-stack software developer with aspirations of moving into robotics.
-I dive into problems, seek to understand the situation, derive execution plans and help carry out those plans.
+I dive into problems, seek to understand the situation, derive execution plans and can realize those goals.
 I communicate complex ideas well with others: technical and non-technical alike.
 I work closely with my customers so they receive the best products and services possible.
 </p>

-I am a dude who tinkers, programs, designs, and hacks.
-I love to take things apart, discover how they work and improve their function.
+I am a laid-back dude who tinkers, programs, designs, and hacks.
+I love to take things apart, discover how they work and improve them.
 I enjoy anything to do with computers (hardware, firmware, or software).
-Through my education and personal studies, I have touched on every abstraction layer of the computer, from silicon and transistors to user interfaces as the human layer, discovering joy throughout the stack.
+Through my education and personal studies, I have touched on every abstraction layer of the computer, from silicon and transistors to user interfaces and the human layer, discovering joy throughout the stack.

 If you want to learn more, feel free to surf around or [reach out](/contact/).